Skip to main content

 “Arjumand.”
 He said, “Her name is Arjumand.”

-Rukaiya Begum smiled watching him leave in a hurry.
+Rukaiya Begum smiled, watching him leave in a hurry.
 She was happy her boy had grown up and happier that he had taken a liking to a Persian girl and not another one from the other zenana.
-It was time she took the reign of the Timurid dynasty back where it belonged, just as her grandfather dreamt of it.
+It was time she took the reins of the Timurid dynasty back where it belonged, just as her grandfather had dreamt of it.
 If not Jahangir, who already seemed smitten by Jagat Gossain, then her Khurram would back the lost glory of Babar that Jalal willingly gave away for alliances she never approved of, with the sons of Hind.
-Rukaiya frowned lost in her thoughts.
+Rukaiya frowned, lost in her thoughts.
 She still had her hopes.
 Her thoughts ran wild as she pulled the hookah pipe closer to her mouth.
 It was time she put her pawns to play.
 She needed to see Khurram with Arjumand herself, consult Salima Begum and speak to Jahangir about their engagement before Jagat Gossain found him a match.

 “Jodha Begum is here to see you.”
 A lady bowed hurriedly as Rukaiya nodded slightly.